rails/rails/guides/source/asset_pipeline.md

 ### CSS Compression

 There is currently one option for compressing CSS, YUI.
-The "YUI CSS compressor":http://developer.yahoo.com/yui/compressor/css.html provides minification.
+The [YUI CSS compressor](http://developer.yahoo.com/yui/compressor/css.html) provides minification.

 The following line enables YUI compression, and requires the `yui-compressor` gem.